Webhooks

 GitLab.com enforces webhook limits, including:

-• The maximum number of webhooks and their size, both per project and per group.
+• Maximum number of webhooks per project or group.

 Group webhooks